CodeCraftsman-6/smart-irrigation-AICTE-shell-/README.md

 ---

 📌 Acknowledgment

-This project is part of the 4-week internship program by **Edunet Foundation** in collaboration with **AICTE & Shell**.
+This project is part of a 4-week internship program organized by **Edunet Foundation** in collaboration with **AICTE** and **Shell**.
-The base code was provided by the program instructor.
-All rights to the original content belong to the respective creators.
+The base code and dataset were provided by the program instructors.
+All rights to the original content belong to their respective creators.
+Minor improvements and debugging (like feature importance visualization and error handling) were made by me as part of the learning and submission process.

 ---